Nurturing passion for medicine - early

 “When I was four years old, I would make my Dad [play] my patient and I’d make up all these names for diseases,” says Anagha.
 “And I made ‘hospitals’ for my stuffed animals and prescribed ‘treatments’.”

 This isn’t an unusual story.
 Young kids use playtime to explore the world.
-What makes Anagha’s story remarkable is the way her family picked up on early cues and provided her with resources to blend her world of make-believe with the real world.
+What makes Anagha’s story remarkable is the way her family picked up on early cues and provided her with resources to blend her world of make-believe with the tangible realities of medical exploration.

 Anagha’s family took notice of her early interest in medicine and was intentional about ensuring Anagha knew she could accomplish anything she set her mind to.
-This meant nurturing her attraction to STEM in ways that extended beyond playtime.
+This meant nurturing her curiosity for STEM in ways that extended beyond playtime.

 When Anagha proudly announced that she'd learned what vitamin D was that day, her grandparents told her she'd make a great doctor, and they provided her with some resources to better expose her to the field.
-Soon, Anagha was poring over the American Medical Association Encyclopedia of Medicine.
+Soon, Anagha was devouring the American Medical Association Encyclopedia of Medicine.
+This early exposure was both key and foundational.

 Fueling a passion for medicine through entrepreneurship

-"I was really interested in entrepreneurship and medicine, but I just didn't know how I could use them together."
+"I was really interested in entrepreneurship and medicine, but I just didn't know how these two worlds could intertwine."

-“When I was talking to Salman [BETA Camp’s Program Director] about how my passion and what I aim to do in the future, he gave me like so many cool ideas of how I could create a fusion of medicine and entrepreneurship in my career, and how like I could just start my career within a span of like, three months and just make it skyrocket.”
+“When I was talking to Salman [Prequel's Program Director] about how my passion and what I aim to do in the future, he gave me a kaleidoscope of cool ideas of how I could create a fusion of medicine and entrepreneurship in my career, and how I could just start my career within three months and make it truly take flight."

-“The program provided us with the resources that we could use in order to succeed in that sort of niche.”
+“The program provided us with the resources that we could use to succeed in that sort of niche.”

-But more importantly was the mindset and confidence she took away.
-No longer just a passive reader of Encyclopedias, she was now a doer.
+But more importantly, was the mindset and confidence she took away.
+No longer just a passive reader of Encyclopedias, she was now a doer, an architect of her own path.
+This transformation from observer to creator is a hallmark of the Prequel journey.

-“When I joined BETA Camp, it's something different altogether.
+“When I joined Prequel, it was something different altogether.
 It's not an extracurricular; it becomes a part of your character.
-It shapes who you are and personally, there is no greater gift than being able to assess and witness your personal growth at such a young age and being able to feel this sort of accomplishment.
+It shapes who you are, and personally, there is no greater gift than being able to assess and witness your personal growth at such a young age and being able to feel this sort of accomplishment.
 I go to bed and I'm like I did that.
 I've accomplished that.
 You carry that lifelong.”

-That confidence made her realize she wasn’t too young to dive into the medical field.
-Returning to school after BETA Camp, she connected with a few peers that were also interested in the field.
-And she had a new perspective on to her true passion: neuroscience.
+That confidence pushed her forward, making her realize she wasn’t too young to dive into the medical field.
+Returning to school after Prequel's Fall Program, she connected with a few peers who were also interested in the field.
+And she had a new perspective on her strong passion: neuroscience.

 “When I was 10, I wanted to join a college-level neuropsychology club,” says Anagha.
 They doubted her maturity level and declined her request to join.

 To be taken seriously, Anagha knew she’d have to gain experience.
-But seeing as there weren’t many neuropsychology clubs made specifically for ten-year-olds, what was Anagha supposed to do?
-Give up?
+But seeing as there weren’t many neuropsychology clubs made specifically for ten-year-olds, what was Anagha going to do?
+Let her dreams fade?

-She went back to what her grandfather (one of her biggest advocates) told her: “Why wait to start your career when you can start it now?”
+She went back to what her grandfather (one of her biggest advocates) told her: “Why let your age decide your career when you can start building it now?"

-Equipped with an entrepreneur mindset, Anagha and her peers launched their own nonprofit organization, Medicine Marvels, to help expose kids to medical careers and give students a space to share their passion for medicine.
-By building her own thing, Anagha didn’t just get something to put on her resume — she made a name for herself in the community.
+Equipped with a braver, more entrepreneurial mindset, Anagha and her peers launched their own nonprofit organization, Medicine Marvels, to help expose kids to medical careers and give students a space to share their passion for medicine.
+By building her own thing, Anagha didn’t just get something for her resume — she made a special place for herself in the community and gained very useful leadership skills.

 Since launching Medicine Marvels, Anagha has logged several impressive accomplishments, including: